mattburnett-repo/generic-fse-code-challenge/Readme.md

 Data is pulled from the datastore, through ApolloGraphQL and then displayed to the user as a React UI.

-Authentication is handled by [AuthServer](https://github.com/mattburnett-repo/authServer).
+Basic authentication is handled by [AuthServer](https://github.com/mattburnett-repo/authServer).
 Auth is handled separately from application data.

 * The repo for the [frontend](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/frontend)
 * The repo for the [backend](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/backend)